 My Role, Team and Partners

-As Research & Design Lead I owned the discovery, redesigning our process for the AI era, and proving design's strategic value.
+As Research & Design Lead, I owned discovery end‑to‑end — redesigning our discovery approach for the AI era and demonstrating design’s strategic value in shaping what we build.

 What I did:

-• Led Jobs-To-Be-Done and Outcome-Driven Innovation (opportunity scoring), and opportunity mapping (21 studies, 18 stakeholders that created artefacts that guide our discovery and roadmap creation.
+• Led Jobs‑To‑Be‑Done and Outcome‑Driven Innovation (opportunity scoring), synthesising insights from 21 research studies and 18 stakeholders into clear artefacts that guide discovery and roadmap decisions.

-• Customer Validation Processes to usability test and innovation concepts with our Customer Advisory Board (14 key customers, quarterly).
+• Established customer validation processes to usability‑test and validate innovation concepts with our Customer Advisory Board (14 key customers, quarterly).

-• Made customer needs visible to everyone at Datapay, including engineering leadership, to help guide the teams to research-led innovation.
+• Made customer needs visible across Datapay — including engineering leadership — to shift teams towards research‑led, evidence‑based innovation.

 Team & partners:

-Product Leaders, Customers, My Design Team, Engineering, Data, Compliance, Customer Success, and Go To Market.
+Product Leadership, Customers, Design, Engineering, Data, Compliance, Customer Success, and Go‑to‑Market.

 What I Did

-Part 1: Building a Customer-Centred Roadmap (JTBD & IDI)
+Part 1: Building a Customer-Centred Roadmap (JTBD & ODI)

 The approach:

-Use Jobs-to-be-Done and Outcome-Driven Innovation to turn innovation from guesswork into science.
+Use Jobs‑To‑Be‑Done and Outcome‑Driven Innovation to move innovation from opinion‑based guesswork to a repeatable, evidence‑driven system.

 Step 1: Reviewed 21 past research studies